nmasse-itix/www.itix.fr/content/english/blog/deploy-openshift-single-node-in-kvm/index.md

 {{< attachedFigure src="assisted-installer-5.png" title="Assisted Installer: the installation is complete." >}}

 Also, make sure you can login with SSH to your OpenShift node.
-If you configured NetworkManager and dnsmasq [as explained here]({{<relref "/blog/consistent-dns-name-resolution-for-virtual-machines-and-containers/index.md" >}}), you should be able to reach your OpenShift node by its DNS name.
+If you configured NetworkManager and dnsmasq {{<internalLink path="/blog/consistent-dns-name-resolution-for-virtual-machines-and-containers/index.md" title="as explained here" >}}, you should be able to reach your OpenShift node by its DNS name.
 Otherwise, use the IP address.

 ```sh